 The Best Irish Soda Bread Recipe

 This recipe is what Patty’s mom has been making for years, It’s a tad sweeter than your typical Irish soda bread.
 This is where I come in.
 Before I met Patty, I was never much of a fan of Irish bread.
 It can be dry, crumbly, and kinda bland.
 I think we all know what I’m talking about.

-Served slightly warm, spread with room temp butter, it’s the most delicious Irish bread I’ve ever had.
+Served slightly warm, spread with room temp butter, it’s the most delicious Irish soda bread I’ve ever had.
 It’s not overly sweet, but sweet enough to make you forget about Irish bread ever being bland or tasteless.
 It’s the best Irish soda bread recipe ever.

 How to Make Irish Bread in a Cast Iron Skillet